Company setup

 This page describes the operational sequence we run for setting up a UAE company.
-It is anchored to a specific founder profile, because the timings and the friction points depend on the profile more than on the calendar.
+It is anchored to a specific owner profile, because the timings and the friction points depend on the profile more than on the calendar.

 The profile this page describes: